Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/README.md

 ## Install
 If you want to install a version of this demo in your local Lightstreamer server, follow these steps:
-* Download *Lightstreamer Server Vivace* (make sure you use Vivace edition, otherwise, you will see a limit on the event rate; Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users; this should be preferred to using COMMUNITY edition, otherwise you would see a limit on the event rate) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Get the `deploy.zip` file of the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-3DWorld-adapter-java/releases) and unzip it.
 * Copy the just unzipped `3DWorldDemo` folder into the `adapters` folder of your Lightstreamer Server installation.
 * Download [croftsoft](http://sourceforge.net/projects/croftsoft/files/) library and compile a `croftsoft-math.jar` version.
 Please make sure to include: applet, io, inlp, lang, and math packages.